Rayferrufino/Blue-Team/README.md

 **Heuristic/Behavior Analysis:** detects threats based on their behavior. heuristic detection can detect unknown threats

-**Manual Analysis:** huma expertise and instinc can be useful when analyzing data.
+**Manual Analysis:** human expertise and instinc can be useful when analyzing data.

 ## Preventing Passive Info Gathering: